The Geometry of Neural Nets' Parameter Spaces Under Reparametrization: Introduction

+We focus on the latter.
+While in this scenario, we have \(\hatt{\L}(\vpsi) = \L(\vtheta)\) whenever \(\vpsi = \varphi(\vtheta)\), it is well-known that downstream quantities such as optimization trajectories \citep{song2018accelerating,martens2020ngd}, the Hessian \citep[Sec.\ 5]{dinh2017sharp}, and probability densities over \(\vtheta\) \citep[Sec.\ 5.2.1.4]{Murphy:2012:MLP:2380985} are not invariant under model reparametrization.
+These non-invariances are detrimental since an arbitrary reparametrization can affect the studied quantities and thus consistency cannot be guaranteed---parametrization muddles the analysis.

+For instance, because of this, (i) one cannot relate Hessian-based sharpness measures with generalization and the correlation analyses between them \citep{hochreiter1994simplifying,jiang2020fantastic,tsuzuku2020normalized} become meaningless, (ii) a good preconditioner cannot be guaranteed to be good anymore for optimizing the reparametrized model---this is one reason why invariant methods like natural gradient are desirable \citep{lin2021structured,moskovitz2021efficient,kim2022fishersam,osawa2022pipefisher}, and (iii) under a reparametrization, a prior density might put low probability in a region that corresponds to the high-probability region in the original space, making posterior inference pathological \citep{hauberg2018only}.

-Meanwhile, Riemannian geometry---a generalization of calculus---studies the intrinsic properties of a manifold: Any object, such as tangent vectors and tensors, defined on the manifold must be invariant under any change of coordinates---otherwise, those intrinsic properties cannot be uncovered \citep{lee2018riemannian}.
-The parameter space of a neural network, which is by default assumed to be \(\R^d\) with the Euclidean metric and the Cartesian coordinate system, is a Riemannian manifold---reparametrization is nothing but a change in the coordinate system.
-This begs the question: Why, then, does neural network reparametrization bring the aforementioned inconsistencies?
+To analyze this issue, in this work we adopt the framework of Riemannian geometry, which is a generalization of calculus studying the intrinsic properties of manifolds. ``Intrinsic'' in this context means that objects such as functions, vectors, and tensors defined on the manifold must be independent of how the manifold is represented via a coordinate system, and conserved under a change of coordinates \citep{lee2018riemannian}.
+The parameter space of a neural network, which is by default assumed to be \(\Theta = \R^d\) with the Euclidean metric and the Cartesian coordinates, is a Riemannian manifold---model reparametrization is such a change in the coordinate system.

+Why, then, can reparametrizations bring up the aforementioned inconsistencies?
 In this work, we discuss this discrepancy.
-First, we show a simple observation that this issue is because one often does not take into account the implicitly assumed Riemannian metric when computing downstream quantities such as gradients, Hessians, and volumes on the parameter space.
-Fortunately, this insight directly leads us to a simple solution: One is guaranteed by the framework of Riemannian geometry to obtain invariance under reparametrization by simply being aware of the assumed Riemannian metric (even if just the identity matrix), and then making sure that the associated transformation rules of objects such as vectors, covectors, and tensors are performed.
+We observe that this issue often arises because the Riemannian metric is left implicit, and dropped when computing downstream quantities such as gradients, Hessians, and volumes on the parameter space.
+This directly suggests the solution: Invariance under reparametrization is guaranteed if the Riemannian metric is not just implicitly assumed, but made explicit, and it is made sure that the associated transformation rules of objects such as vectors, covectors, and tensors are performed throughout.
+We show how these insights apply to common cases (\cref{fig:one}).

-Moreover, we discuss a stronger yet highly practical notion of invariance under reparametrization: Quantities that are invariant when one transforms geometric objects in the parameter space solely via automatic differentiation \citep[autodiff,][]{griewank2008autodiff,abadi2016tensorflow,paszke2019pytorch}.
-Under this setting, one can then automate the aforementioned transformation rules.